-- The mining segment is engaged in the exploration, mining and exporting of nickel saprolite and limonite ore; - The services segment is engaged in the chartering out of LCTs by PCSSC to PGMC and port services rendered by SNPSI to its customers; and - The manufacturing segment includes FSC which is engaged in the manufacturing of iron steel bars and FSLC which is engaged in holding the real properties of FSC.
+- The mining segment is engaged in the exploration, mining and exporting of nickel saprolite and limonite ore; - The services segment is engaged in the chartering out of LCTs by PCSSC to PGMC and port services rendered by MHC to its customers; and - The manufacturing segment includes FSC which is engaged in the manufacturing of iron steel bars and FSLC which is engaged in holding the real properties of FSC.

-The Group's core business is the sale of nickel ore to external customers which accounted for the Group's total revenue.
-Accordingly, the Group's mining segment operates in two (2) geographical locations, Philippines and Hong Kong.
+The Group's core business is the sale of nickel ore to external customers which accounted for 98% and 100% of the Group's total revenue in 2022 and 2021 and 2020, respectively.
+Accordingly, the Group's mining segment operates in two (2) geographical locations, Philippines and Hong Kong, China.
 The Group's manufacturing segment is incorporated to build a rebar steel rolling plant in Bataan, Philippines.
-Noncurrent assets of the Group comprising property and equipment, deposits for future acquisition, mine exploration costs, mining rights, and other noncurrent assets are located in the Philippines and Hong Kong.
+Noncurrent assets of the Group comprising property and equipment, mine exploration costs, mining rights, and other noncurrent assets are located in the Philippines and Hong Kong, China.

-All revenues of the Group in 2021, 2020 and 2019 are generated from external customers located in China.
+Almost all revenues of the Group in 2022, 2021 and 2020 are generated from external customers located in China.
 China is a top importer of nickel ore worldwide, as raw material for intermediate products for the manufacture of stainless steel, nickel pig iron, nickel cathodes, among others.
 Any slowdown in these sectors in China or in China's economy or outlook in general could result in lower Chinese demand for the Group's product.
 In the event that the demand for the Group's nickel ore from the Chinese customers materially decreases and the Group is unable to find new customers to replace the Chinese customers, the Group's business, results of operations, and financial condition could be materially and adversely affected.